pranavcpawar/py-venv/README.md

-# python virtual env setup guide:
+## Setting Python Virtual Environment:
 This is a template repo for creating virtual environment in python on your system.

-## steps to activate virtual environment on your system:
+## Steps to activate and use virtual environment on your system:
 1. git clone https://github.com/pranavcpawar/py-venv.git to clone the repo from github.
 2. Change directory to py-venv: cd py-venv
 3. Create the virtual environment: python -m venv .venv